 FAQs & Resources

-• Most workers who live in Illinois will now be eligible.
+• Most employees who live in Illinois will now be eligible, including full- and part-time workers.
 However, some industries are excluded from the law, like school and park districts, as well as some college and university employees.
+And union employees covered by collective bargaining agreements are also excluded until their agreement expires.

 If you work in Chicago or Cook County, you might be eligible for different paid leave rights.
-Check out our city information for more.
-County information is coming soon.
+Check out our city and county information for more.

 • For every 40 hours you work, you can earn 1 hour of paid leave to be used in the future.
 Workers can earn up to 40 hours/5 paid days off a year.
 So, if you work 40 hours a week, you will earn 1 hour of paid leave each week.
 If you work 20 hours, it will take 2 weeks to earn 1 hour of paid leave.

 • You can use paid leave for any reason.
-Maybe you need to take care of yourself or a friend or family members.
+Maybe you need to take care of yourself, a friend, a relative, or a chosen family member.
 Maybe you want to catch your child’s school play.
 Maybe you want to take a vacation.
 No matter the reason, you can use your earned paid leave!

 Your employer cannot retaliate against you for taking your time off.
 They also cannot make you find a replacement.